 For over 25 years, Ingrid has contributed to the City’s nonprofit and public sector in various capacities, including strategist, developer, director, adviser, consultant and board member.
 Ingrid has developed and managed multiple children and family services programs, including implementing Preschool for All, San Francisco’s universal preschool system to ensure children have access to high-quality preschool.

 Ingrid is a native of San Francisco’s Mission community and a child of Salvadoran immigrants.
 Ingrid holds a Master of Business Administration from the Haas School of Business at University of California, Berkeley.
 In her spare time, she enjoys time with family, especially her young granddaughters.

-Maya Castleman serves as Assistant to the Director as well as the Citizen’s Advisory Committee Coordinator and Communications Manager at OECE.
+Maya Castleman serves as a Senior Administrative Analyst overseeing strategic initiatives and communications policy.
+Prior to her current role, Maya served as Assistant to OECE’s Director.
 She has a background in office administration and administrative support roles as well as extensive experience in early childhood and youth music education.

 Maya is a born-and-raised San Franciscan and University of San Francisco graduate with a bachelor’s degree in Psychology and a Master’s degree in Public Administration.

 Susanna Cheng is the Fiscal Strategies Analyst at the San Francisco Office of Early Care Education (OECE).
 She has over 18 years of experience in working with child development programs and child care providers in the San Francisco Bay Area.
 Prior to joining the OECE, Susanna worked with child care providers directly to provide technical assistance on business capacity building and facility development through her employment at Wu Yee Children’s Services and Low Income Investment Fund.

 Susanna is multilingual in English, Cantonese and Mandarin.
 She holds a Master of Public Administration and a Master of Science in Database Development from Golden Gate University.